Blake Austin: Canberra Raiders

 On 12 August 2018, Canberra were trailing the Wests Tigers 22-20 with three minutes left in the game.
 Austin attempted to tackle Wests winger David Nofoaluma but was penalized by the referee after Austin lifted Nofoaluma in a dangerous position which was similar to a "WWE-style powerbomb".
 The costly penalty gave Wests a much needed reprieve and ended up holding on for the victory.

-Warrington
+Warrington Wolves

 Austin made his competitive debut for Warrington in the seasons opening 26-6 win against Leeds.
 Scoring his first try in the second half.
 Austin was part of the Warrington side which finished 4th during the Super League XXIV season but were eliminated in the first week of the finals series by Castleford 14-12.

 On 4 August 2021, Austin signed a one-year deal to join Leeds for the 2022 season.

-Leeds
+Leeds Rhinos

 In round 2 of the 2022 Super League season, Austin made his club debut for Leeds in their 34-12 loss against Wigan.

 On 24 September 2022, Austin played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

 In round 3 of the 2023 Super League season, Austin kicked a drop goal with seconds remaining as Leeds won a controversial match over St Helens 25-24.

+Castleford Tigers (loan)

+On 3 August 2023, it was reported that Austin had joined Yorkshire rivals the Castleford Tigers on loan for the remainder of the 2023 season.

+The Entrance Tigers

+On 21 November 2023, Austin signed a contract to join Central Coast team The Entrance Tigers starting in 2024.